Tyson Fury vs. Derek Chisora III: The fight

 Most commentators concluded that Fury was dominant throughout the fight.
 The referee stopped the fight in the tenth round after concluding that Chisora was unable to defend himself effectively.
 This led to Fury's victory via a TKO.
 Chisora also received praise for being "tough" and for standing up to Fury.

+Aftermath

+Following Fury's win, in the post-fight interview, Fury challenged unified heavyweight champion Oleksandr Usyk who was in attendance at ringside to an undisputed title fight next in 2023.
+Fury also stated that if a fight against Usyk did not materialise, then he would defend his world title against WBO interim heavyweight champion Joe Joyce.